MSRConnections/Azure-training-course/README.md

 msr-courseware
 ==============

-The courseware for the MSR course introducing Windows Azure to research scientists
+Content for the MSR course introducing Microsoft Azure to researchers and data scientists.